An underlined hyperlink denotes an affiliate link. To see what that means, click here.

 For some of us, the simplest foods actually require a how-to.
 Yes, I want to be told how to make the most simple, stupid-easy recipes.
 For some of us, putting something in the oven coated in coconut oil having remembered to turn that oven ON is an accomplishment.
 (Remembering to take it back out of the oven is parade-worthy.)
 For some of us, cracking an egg while keeping the yolk intact is something we write home about.

-Therefore, I hereby commit to blogging the things I make that are so stupid simple that – yes – a Cave Girl could do it.
+Therefore, I hereby commit to blogging the stupid-simple things I make.

 Introducing: Good Food for Bad Cooks.
 Recipes…in the academic sense.